cl21484952/robot_server/README.md

 # Restaurant Central Server

-This is a server which is used to manage data for the UI
+This is a server which is used to manage data, communicate, and provide logic for the Robot UI.
+From menu to queuing system in the integrated robot system.

 # Getting Started